Skin Cancer Treatment

 Frequently Asked Questions:

-You should schedule an appointment to have a thorough skin examination for skin cancer if you have any of the following:
+You should schedule an appointment to have a thorough skin examination for skin cancer every year.
+If you have any of the following, you should schedule an appointment soon if you have not had a skin exam recently:

 - New or changed growth,